 If you wish, you are of course welcome to assist the dogs by pulling one of the pulks yourself for a while - a great way to feel even more like a real wilderness adventurer!

 NB: For this experience, skiing begins in the morning of Day 1 ending in the late afternoon of Day 4.
 It is necessary to arrive the day before to overnight locally and participate in introductory meeting in the evening.

 NB: For this tour it is necessary to arrive in Alta the day before to overnight locally (not included).
 For accommodation before/after the tour, very comfortable camping domes are available at the ski touring centre and this is a very convenient option, especially before the tour.
 We are happy to suggest other options for accommodation in town.

-There is an introductory/planning meeting at the ski touring centre approx. 6km outside Alta at around 14.00-16.00 (depending on guests' arrival arrangements) the day before the tour begins.
+NB: There is an introductory/planning meeting at the ski touring centre approx. 6km outside Alta at 19.00 the day before the tour begins.
 This is an essential part of the tour and attendance is compulsory.
 During the meeting you will discuss the tour ahead and the weather forecast.
 You will check the equipment and any communal items to be carried or hired items will be distributed.
 Please arrive in Alta in good time to attend this meeting.
 Transfer between Alta town or airport and the meeting is included.
 A simple meal of soup and bread will be served during the meeting.